-FUTURES (1) Effect of "Leverage" or "Gearing" Transactions in futures carry a high degree of risk.
-The amount of initial margin is small relative to the value of the futures contract so that transactions are "leveraged" or "geared".
+(1) Effect of "Leverage" or "Gearing" Transactions in futures carry a high degree of risk.
+The amount of initial margin is small relative to the value of the futures contract so that transactions are 'leveraged' or 'geared'.
 A relatively small market movement will have a proportionately larger impact on the funds you have deposited or will have to deposit: this may work against you as well as for you.
 You may sustain a total loss of initial margin funds and any additional funds deposited with the firm to maintain your position.
 If the market moves against your position or margin levels are increased, you may be called upon to pay substantial additional funds on short notice to maintain your position.
-If you fail to comply with a request for any resulting deficit.
-(2) Risk-reducing orders or strategies The placing of certain orders (e.g., 'stop-loss' orders, where permitted under local law, or 'stop-limit' orders) which
+If you fail to comply with a request for additional funds within the time prescribed, your position may be liquidated at a loss and you will be liable for any resulting deficit.

+(2) Risk-reducing orders or strategies

 The placing of certain orders (e.g. 'stop-loss' orders, where permitted under local law, or 'stop-limit' orders) which are intended to limit losses to certain amounts may not be effective because market conditions may make it impossible to execute such orders.
-Strategies using combinations of positions, such as 'spread' and 'stradgle' positions may be as risky as taking simple 'long' or 'short' positions.
+Strategies using combinations of positions, such as 'spread' and 'straddle' positions may be as risky as taking simple 'long' or 'short' positions OPTIONS

-OPTIONS

-(3) Variable degree of risk

-Transactions in options carry a high degree of risk.
+(3) Variable degree of risk Transactions in options carry a high degree of risk.
 Purchasers and sellers of options should familiarize themselves with the type of option (i.e. put or call) which they contemplate trading and the associated risks.
 You should calculate the extent to which the value of the options must increase for your position to become profitable, taking into account the premium and all transaction costs.

-Into account the premium and all transaction costs.
 The purchaser of options may offset or exercise the options or allow the options to expire.
 The exercise of an option results either in a cash settlement or in the purchaser acquiring or delivering the underlying interest.
 If the option is on a future, the purchaser will acquire a futures position with associated liabilities for margin (see the section on Futures above).
 If the purchased options expire worthless, you will suffer a total loss of your investment, which will consist of the option premium plus transaction costs.
 If you are contemplating purchasing deep-out-of-the-money options, you should be aware that the chance of such options becoming profitable ordinarily is remote.

-ordinarily is remote.
 Selling ('writing' or 'granting') an option generally entails considerably greater risk than purchasing options.

 Although the premium received by the seller is fixed, the seller may sustain a loss well in excess of that amount.
 The seller will be liable for additional margin to maintain the position if the market moves unfavorably.
 The seller will also be exposed to the risk of the purchaser exercising the option and the seller will be obligated to either settle the option in cash or to acquire or deliver the underlying interest.
-If the option is on a future, the seller will acquire a position in a future, with associated liabilities for margin (see the section on Futures above).
+If the option is on a future, the seller will acquire a position in a future with associated liabilities for margin (see the section on Futures above).
 If the option is 'covered' by the seller holding a corresponding position in the underlying interest or a future or another option, the risk may be reduced.
 If the option is not covered, the risk of loss can be unlimited.